karlseguin/the-little-redis-book/en/redis.md

 ### Libraries

-Redis' Lua implmentation ships with a handful of useful libraries.
+Redis' Lua implementation ships with a handful of useful libraries.
 While `table.lib`, `string.lib` and `math.lib` are quite useful, for me, `cjson.lib` is worth singling out.
 First, if you find yourself having to pass multiple arguments to a script, it might be cleaner to pass it as JSON:

     redis.evalsha ".....", [KEY1], [JSON.fast_generate({gender: 'm', ghola: true})]